Don’t Be Data Rich but Information Poor- Business Intelligence for Manufacturing

 FactoryTalk DataMosaix by Rockwell Automation

-FactoryTalk DataMosaix is a software solution by Rockwell Automation that centralizes and organizes data from various sources across a manufacturing operation into a unified namespace (UNS), enabling better data visibility and analysis to improve decision-making and operational efficiency.
+FactoryTalk DataMosaix is a controls integration software solution by Rockwell Automation that centralizes and organizes data from various sources across a manufacturing operation into a unified namespace (UNS), enabling better data visibility and analysis to improve decision-making and operational efficiency.

 Situated between the IT and OT networks (within the iDMZ), DataMosaix can access data originating from devices residing deep within the OT network and also connect to cloud-based portions of the application for complex analysis purposes.
 While the concept of a UNS presents many practical issues in regard to operations control, it offers significant benefits for reporting and analysis by consolidating data from various sources into a centralized, accessible location.
-This centralization makes data more usable across different applications improving overall data management.
+This centralization makes data more usable across different applications improving overall data management of automated processes.

-Rockwell Automation has designed the tool to be a nearly seamless integration for Rockwell-based facilities.
 DataMosaix uses edge connectors as interface points that collect data from PLCs, HMIs, sensors, and other devices operating on the plant floor.
 The edge connectors standardize the data and transmit it to the Edge Manager within the DataMosaix system.

 Situated within the iDMZ of a facility’s network, the Edge Manager processes the data received from edge connectors and applies local decision-making algorithms to enhance operational efficiency directly at the source.
 For example, if data coming from an edge connector indicates that a temperature exceeds its operating range, the edge manager can make real-time decisions to adjust the cooling system accordingly, or alert staff to do so.
-It reserves data transmission to the cloud for more intricate and complex analysis of long-term patterns and trends.
-The result is a robust data-management system that provides remarkable visibility and analysis of plant operations.

 • Energy Manager: Using utility meters (for electricity, gas, water) installed throughout the target system, Energy Manager provides insight into resource use per process or per machine.
 Potential outcomes include discernment of the most energy-expensive products to manufacture and determination of the most energy-expensive equipment to operate.
+Energy Manager can also help a facility find ways to streamline energy expenditure, improving sustainability.

 A Note on Cloud-Based Platforms: Security and Convenience

 • PlantPAx Analytics provides a centralized location for alarm review.
 The application is designed to aggregate alarms from different sites/manufacturing lines and provide analytics based on ISA18.2 Alarm Management Standards.
 This tool facilitates site alarm rationalization efforts so that every system alarm is meaningful and requires operator action.
-Alarm rationalization eliminates nuisance alarms that typically clutter up the entire alarm system resulting in operator alarm apathy and masking of critical alarms.
+Alarm rationalization eliminates nuisance alarms that typically clutter up the entire alarm system, which can result in operator alarm apathy and masking of critical alarms.
+E Tech Group is currently engaging with Rockwell Automation to expand their data analytics platform for use with other non-Rockwell systems

 • Batch Analytics analyzes data from batch processing to identify optimal production conditions – the golden batch.
 The software compares current production data to the parameters associated with a golden batch to suggest real-time process adjustments to minimize batch variability, improving overall quality and consistency.